What Kind of Office Should Small Law Firms Rent?

 As you can see, there are lots of options, and you can change your small law firm location.
 Of course, changing offices is challenging, so plan so that your clients and other important contacts will be able to find you when you move.

 If you are setting up your small law firm location in New York City, consider Bevmax Office Centers.
-We have four convenient locations across the city: Upper West Side, Tribeca, Columbus Circle, and Plaza District.
+We have four convenient locations across the city: Upper West Side, Tribeca, and the Plaza District.
 We offer an impressive reception area, professional mail handling/delivery, a digital telephone system with voicemail, fully-furnished private offices, etc. We would love for you to schedule a tour today to show you what we have to offer and how we can benefit your small law firm.
 We take care of everything so you can focus on your business.